-Goal 3.
-Intern will achieve competence in the area of: Research & Scholarly Activities 1.
-Independently seek out scholarly articles to support the implementation of evidence in guiding clinical decision making, test selection, therapeutic tools and strategies, and case conceptualization.
+Goal 1.
+Fellow will achieve competence in the area of: Integration of Science and Practice 1.
+Demonstrate ability to independently seek out scholarly articles to support the implementation of evidence in guiding clinical decision making, test selection, therapeutic tools and strategies, and case conceptualization.
 2. Understand how to adapt and apply research principles with a diverse community population, including individuals with neurodevelopmental disabilities.
-3. Demonstrate substantial independence in critically evaluating research or other scholarly activities 4.
-Disseminate research or other scholarly activities (e.g., case conference, presentation, publications) at the local (including at UC Davis), regional, and/or national levels.
+3. Demonstrate substantial independence in critically evaluating and disseminating research or other scholarly activities (e.g., clinical case studies, case conference, presentation, publications, program development projects) at the local (including at UC Davis), regional, and/or national levels.
 AVERAGE SCORE FOR BROAD AREA OF COMPETENCE Comments:

-Goal 4.
-Intern will achieve competence in the area of: Ethical and Legal Standards 1.
-Demonstrate knowledge of, and independently apply, APA Ethical Principles and Code of Conduct and other relevant ethical, legal, and professional standards and guidelines.
-2. Recognize ethical dilemmas as they arise and apply ethical decision-making processes in order to resolve ethical/legal dilemmas.
-3. Implement knowledge of specific and appropriate procedures for assessing harm or danger to self or others, including successfully implementing knowledge of appropriate actions to safeguard the welfare of others, including taking appropriate actions related to mandatory reporting in cases of suspected child abuse, neglect, or endangerment of children, elderly, or disabled persons.
-4. Conducts self in an ethical manner in all professional activities.
+Goal 2.
+Fellow will achieve competence in the area of: Ethical and Legal Standards 1.
+Demonstrate advanced knowledge of, and independently apply, APA Ethical Principles and Code of Conduct and other relevant ethical, legal, and professional standards and guidelines.
+2. Recognize ethical dilemmas as they arise and apply ethical decision-making processes in order to resolve the dilemmas.
+3. Independently act to safeguard the welfare of others and implement knowledge of specific and appropriate procedures for assessing harm or danger to self or others, including successfully implementing knowledge of appropriate actions related to mandatory reporting in cases of suspected child abuse, neglect, or endangerment of children, elderly, or disabled persons.
+4. Conduct self in an ethical manner in all professional activities.
 AVERAGE SCORE FOR BROAD AREA OF COMPETENCE Comments:

-Goal 5.
-Intern will achieve competence in the area of: Individual and Cultural Diversity 1.
+Goal 3.
+Fellow will achieve competence in the area of: Individual and Cultural Diversity 1.
 Demonstrate awareness of the impact of culture and worldview on patients' perspectives and attitudes toward clinical services including assessments and therapy.
 2. Demonstrate self-awareness of one's own culture, personal history, attitudes, and biases and their potential impacts on clinical work with patients and families.
-3. Demonstrate the ability to integrate awareness/knowledge of individual and cultural differences while providing clinical services or serving in a professional role.
-4. Demonstrate an ability to work effectively with diverse individuals or groups encountered during the training year, including those whose identities, demographic characteristics, or worldviews may conflict with one's own.
-5. Independently consider diversity (race, ethnicity, gender, education, economic status, language, immigration status, disability status, etc.) when selecting, administering, and interpreting psychological instrumentation, conceptualizing cases, generating diagnostic formulations, and making treatment recommendations and referrals.
-6. Demonstrate current theoretical and empirical knowledge as it relates to diversity across professional activities including research, training, supervision/consultation, and service; this includes the ability apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their prior training.
+3. Display sensitivity to, and respect for, diversity by working flexibly and effectively with patients and addressing differences in a constructive manner.
+4. Demonstrate the ability to integrate awareness/knowledge of individual and cultural differences while providing clinical services or serving in a professional role.
+5. Demonstrate an ability to work effectively with diverse individuals or groups encountered during the training year, including those whose identities, demographic characteristics, or worldviews may conflict with one's own.
+6. Independently consider diversity (race, ethnicity, gender, education, economic status, language, immigration status, disability status, etc.) when selecting, administering, and interpreting psychological instrumentation, conceptualizing cases, generating diagnostic formulations, and making treatment recommendations and referrals.
+7. Demonstrate current theoretical and empirical knowledge as it relates to diversity across professional activities including research, training, supervision/consultation, and service; this includes the ability apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
 AVERAGE SCORE FOR BROAD AREA OF COMPETENCE Comments: